 The rates of breast, colon, skin, pancreatic, esophageal and stomach cancer have been found to be lower among drinkers of green tea.
-If those who consumed more than ten cups of green tea a day got cancer, it was at the considerably older age, especially in women.
-Likewise, it has been noted that those Japanese smokers who consume a lot of green tea seem to enjoy protection against lung cancer.
+If those who consumed more than ten cups of green tea a day got cancer, it was at a considerably older age, especially in women.
+Likewise, it has been noted that those Japanese smokers who consume a lot of tea seem to enjoy protection against lung cancer.
 In fact, the Japanese have both the highest smoking rate and the lowest lung cancer rate in the industrialized world.

 Western epidemiological studies have also tended to confirm that higher consumption of tea and coffee is associated with a lower risk of breast cancer.
 On the basis of a number of such epidemiological studies, it could be tentatively asserted that the higher the consumption of tea in general, and perhaps of green tea in particular, the lower the incidence of breast, prostate and lung cancer.
 The same probably holds true for colon, stomach, pancreatic and skin cancer.
 In vitro or animal research indicates that green tea may be effective against an even wider variety of types of cancer, including leukemia and glioma.

-Research aimed at finding the active compounds in green tea revealed that its protective effects are due chiefly to catechins.
+The research aimed at finding the active compounds in green tea revealed that its protective effects are due chiefly to catechins.
 Powerful polyphenolic antioxidants, catechins are astringent, water-soluble compounds that can be easily oxidized.
 They are a subgroup of flavonoids, weak phytoestrogenic compounds widely available in vegetables, fruit, tea, coffee, chocolate, and wine.
 The antioxidant potential of both green and black teas, as measured by the Phenol Antioxidant Index, was found to be significantly higher than that of grape juice and red wines.

 Green tea is manufactured from fresh, unfermented tea leaves; the oxidation of catechins is minimal, and hence they are able to serve as antioxidants.
 While the fermentation of tea leaves needed for the production of black tea produces some unique antioxidants such as theaflavins, bisflavonols, and thearubigens (polymers of simple polyphenols), such fermentation reduces the catechin content, especially the strongly bioactive catechin called epigallocatechin gallate.
 Epigallocatechin gallate has been singled out by many researchers as particularly important for cancer prevention.